kidistbezabih/10-Acadamy/README.md

 # 10-Acadamy
-Set of assesment from 10 academy 3 month training
+Set of assesment from 10 academy 3 month training by Kifya